Skip to main content Skip to footer

 Open Fire Dinner on a Stick & Outdoor Shorts Film Festival

 Gather around a bonfire and cook over an open fire as a community.
 Participants bring their own food; we’ll provide the fire and the pointy sticks.
 Sausages to steaks, pudgie pies to home fries, it’s all welcome.
-Beginning at 6:00pm, we’ll enjoy a selection of winter short films.
+The fire will be ready by 5:30 and beginning at 6pm, we’ll enjoy a selection of winter short films.
+Bundle up!

 Snowshoe Shuffle Traditional Community Contra Dance